 - thermometer for mare and new born foal

-- whole foal colostrum in case the mare doesn’t have any or does not produce enough.
+- whole foal colostrum in case the mare doesn’t have any or does not produce enough, although this is rarely easily available.
 This is usually kept frozen until required.

 - foal milk replacer in case the worst happens and the mare is lost